Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Lamai beach is the fine white sandy and long beach with calm and clear waters.
 It is surrounded with restaurants and bars.
 There are water sport activities such as kayaking, surf boarding, and banana boat.

-You can have great views of Koh Samui from Lamai Viewpoint on the top of Laem Mai mountain.
-To reach the viewpoint, you can hike or take a ride on the cable car.
+You can can hike or take a ride on the cable car to visit the Lamai Viewpoint on the top of Laem Mai mountain.
 Lamai viewpoint is a great place to watch sunset.

-From the viewpoint, you can find Valentine stone, a natural fish spa, as well as Siva Tara waterfall with a pond.
+From the viewpoint, you can find Valentine stone, Siva Tara waterfall with a pond.
 The exciting 80 meter high zipline ride through the tropical rain forest is also worth a try for thrill seekers.

 The unusual sight, Mummified Monk at Wat Khunaram, is a special place to visit.
 The monk, Luong Pordaeng, died in 1973 in a seated meditative position, and ever since his body has been on display at the temple.